Learning-and-Intelligent-Systems/Analytical-Learning-Theory/README.md

 * Dual-cutout is proposed in our paper based on a new learning theory.

-### Requirements
-This code has been tested with
-python 2.7.9
-torch 0.3.1
-torchvision 0.2.0

 Add the --temp_dir and --home_dir as appropriate in the following commands.